CBS Building: Other stories

 At the building's opening, Architectural Forum wrote of the office designs: "Rich materials have been used throughout and no detail has been left unstudied."
-Movable partitions could be set up on each story at intervals of as small as five feet.
-The partitions themselves had magnetic hangers because nails could not be driven into them.
+Movable partitions could be set up on each story; the partitions themselves had magnetic hangers because nails could not be driven into them.
 In designing the offices, the interior designers used varying color schemes to create what Architectural Forum characterized as a "bright and cheerful atmosphere".
 Knoll's team designed the reception area on every floor with different color schemes, furniture, and works of art.
 CBS executives used large dining tables to hold small meetings and do paperwork, though they also had smaller furniture with items such as TVs, radios, and personal documents.
 Furniture and decorations were made as inconspicuous as possible; CBS employees were not allowed to display personal decorations or even family photographs.

 Mechanical stories are placed directly above the lobby as well as at the top floor.
 The second story controls the plumbing, heating, and ventilation systems, while the top story contains a cooling tower.
 In typical New York City office buildings, some mechanical equipment is placed in the basement, but this was not feasible for the CBS Building, since vibrations from passing subway trains could affect the equipment.
+There is also a roof garden, which was renovated in the 2020s.

 History

 William S. Paley became chairman of the Columbia Broadcasting System (CBS) in 1928 and, after expanding the number of CBS's broadcasting affiliates, relocated the company's offices the following year to 485 Madison Avenue.
 Architect William Lescaze designed a headquarters for CBS in 1935, which was not built.
 By the late 1950s, CBS was again searching for a site for a new headquarters.
 At the time, the company occupied several sites across Manhattan in addition to 485 Madison Avenue.
 Paley said: "I think we were [...] determined that if we went ahead on our own building for CBS, it would have to be of the highest aesthetic quality obtainable."

-CBS initially considered sites on Fifth Avenue, the East River, and the New Jersey Meadowlands.
-CBS also considered acquiring sites on Park Avenue, which would later become the Pan Am Building and 277 Park Avenue.
+CBS initially considered sites along Fifth Avenue, on the East River shorefront, and in the New Jersey Meadowlands.
+CBS also considered acquiring one of two plots on Park Avenue, which later became the sites of the Pan Am Building and 277 Park Avenue.
 Paley dismissed the Park Avenue sites as having "too cold a feeling"; he also believed that Madison Avenue, a block west, was "too narrow to display good architecture".
-By contrast, speculative office towers were being developed along Sixth Avenue in the mid-20th century.
+By contrast, speculative office towers were being developed along Sixth Avenue, three blocks west of Park Avenue, in the mid-20th century.
 Many of these structures were designed as metal-and-glass slabs with public plazas.
+Paley believed Sixth Avenue to be "more stimulating" than Park Avenue.